 3. RESULTS

-The process of data management, study selection, inclusion and exclusion of studies is described and illustrated in figure 1.
+The process of data management, study selection, inclusion and exclusion of studies is described and illustrated in Figure 1.
 The search and critical reading of studies related to ozone AA in 3 databases led to the inclusion of 11 articles, the main results of which are described in table 1.
 Of this amount, most studies dealt with in vitro laboratory tests, and there was a lack of clinical trials and cohort studies.

 Figure 1 - Illustration of the methodology for managing, selecting and including studies in the work.

+Figure 1 - Illustration of the methodology for managing, selecting and including studies in the work.

+Table 1- Synthesis matrix used in this integrative review